GeorgieasaService/container-demo/README.md

 aws ec2 describe-subnets
 ```
-Copy their respective vpc and subnet ID's to your notes
+Once you've decided on which vpc and subnet to use in this project copy their respective vpc and subnet ID's to your notes.

 Next, enter this command to create your security group, replace the vpc-id with the one you found above:
 ```